fradiniccolo/advent-of-code/readme.md

-Here my Python solutions for the puzzles from [Advent of Code](https://adventofcode.com/)
+My solutions to the puzzles from [Advent of Code](https://adventofcode.com/).

+Publishing them here will help me understand how GitHub works.